leodecarlo/Personalizing-Rnote-Launchers/README.md

   - Default Shortcut: Ctrl + Alt + +
   - Use Case: When you need to quickly add more space for your notes without interrupting your flow

+### 2. Remove Page Shortcut

+  - Command: gdbus call --session --dest com.github.flxzt.rnote --object-path /com/github/flxzt/rnote --method com.github.flxzt.rnote.RemovePage
+  - Function: Removes the currently selected page from your document
+  - Default Shortcut: Ctrl + Alt + -
+  - Use Case: When you need to clean up your document by removing unwanted pages

-### 2. Export Shortcut
+### 3. Export Shortcut

   - Command: ```gdbus call --session --dest com.github.flxzt.rnote --object-path /com/github/flxzt/rnote --method com.github.flxzt.rnote.Export``
   - Function: Exports your current document to your default export format
   - Default Shortcut: Ctrl + E
   - Use Case: When you need to quickly save your work in a different format (PDF, SVG, etc.)

-### 3. Remove Page Shortcut

-  - Command: gdbus call --session --dest com.github.flxzt.rnote --object-path /com/github/flxzt/rnote --method com.github.flxzt.rnote.RemovePage
-  - Function: Removes the currently selected page from your document
-  - Default Shortcut: Ctrl + Alt + -
-  - Use Case: When you need to clean up your document by removing unwanted pages

-## Prerequisites
-  - Rnote must be installed on your system
-  - Your desktop environment must support custom keyboard shortcuts
-  - Rnote must be running when you use these shortcuts (they won't launch Rnote)

-## Installation

-No installation is needed for the shortcuts themselves.
-You just need to configure them in your system settings.

 ## Setup Instructions